moshabbir-dotcom/Project-Portfolio-5/README.md

 * CI walkthrough videos.
 * Bim Williams, Manny Silva & Adil Bashir for providing experiential learning from themselves as well as best practice.
 * The CI walkthrough came with CSS and JS files which were adapted however bespoke code was also written and placed in relevant CSS files with additonal class names assigned to elements across the site.
-* Business name and treatment offers belong to S.Noor and used with permission.
+* Business name and product names belong to S.Noor and used with permission.
 * Lastly my new mentor Chris Quinn who measured me on the marking criteria and gave me specific next steps to keep to my personal timeframe.